Pituffik Space Base: Strategic Air Command

 In the winter of 1956–1957, three KC-97 tankers and alternately one of two RB-47H aircraft made polar flights to inspect Soviet defenses.
 Five KC-97s were prepared for flight with engines running in temperatures of -50 F to ensure three could achieve airborne status.
 After a two-hour head start, a B-47 would catch up with them at the northeast coastline of Greenland where two would offload fuel to top off the B-47's tanks (the third was an air spare).
 The B-47 would then fly seven hours of reconnaissance, while the tankers would return to Thule, refuel, and three would again fly to rendezvous with the returning B-47 at northeast Greenland.
 The B-47 averaged ten hours and 4500 km in the air, unless unpredictable weather closed Thule.
 In that case, the three tankers and the B-47 had to additionally fly to one of three equidistant alternates: England, Alaska, or Labrador.
 This sometimes occurred in moonless, 24-hour Arctic darkness, December through February.
 These flights demonstrated the capabilities of the US Strategic Air Command to Soviet Anti-Air Defense.

 In 1959, the airbase was the main staging point for the construction of Camp Century, some 150 mi from the base.
 Carved into the ice, and powered by a nuclear reactor, PM-2A Camp Century was officially a scientific research base, but in reality was the site of the top secret Project Iceworm.
 The camp operated from 1959 until 1967.

 In the late 1950s, the DEW 1 to 4 were built as "weather stations".
 Thule Air Base would act as a supply station for the DYE bases.

+Other nearby installations built at the time that received support from Thule Air Base included the Cape Atholl (LORAN station), Camp TUTO (Ice Cap Approach Ramp and Airstrip), Sites 1 and 2 (Ice Cap Radar Stations), Pingarssuit Mountain ("P Mountain") (radar and communications site), Thule Site J (BMEWS), North and South Mountains (research sites), and a research rocket firing site.
+It also was essential in the construction and resupply of High Arctic weather stations, including CFS Alert (Alert Airport) and Station Nord.